Near-Maximal Mixing of Scalar Gluonium and Quark Mesons: A Gaussian Sum-Rule Analysis: Abstract

 \section{Abstract}

 Gaussian QCD sum-rules are ideally suited to the study of mixed states of gluonium (glueballs) and quark ($q\bar q$) mesons because of their capability to resolve widely-separated states of comparable strength.
-The Gaussian QCD sum-rules (GSRs) for all possible two-point correlation functions of gluonic and non-strange $I=0$ quark scalar ($J^{PC}=0^{++}$) currents are calculated and analyzed.
-For the non-diagonal sum-rule of gluonic and $q\bar q$ currents we show that perturbative contributions are chirally-suppressed compared to non-perturbative effects of the quark condensate and instantons, implying that the mixing of quark mesons and gluonium is of non-perturbative origin.
-The independent predictions of the masses and relative coupling strengths from the non-diagonal and the two diagonal GSRs are remarkably consistent with a scenario of strongly-mixed states with masses of approximately $ 1\;{\rm GeV}$ and $1.4\;{\rm GeV}$.
-The mixing is nearly maximal with the heavier mixed state having a slightly larger gluonium content than the lighter state.
+The analysis of the Gaussian QCD sum-rules (GSRs) for all possible two-point correlation functions of gluonic and non-strange ($I=0$) quark scalar ($J^{PC}=0^{++}$) currents is discussed.
+For the non-diagonal sum-rule of gluonic and $q\bar q$ currents we show that perturbative and gluon condensate contributions are chirally suppressed compared to non-perturbative effects of the quark condensate, mixed condensate, and instantons, implying that the mixing of quark mesons and gluonium is of non-perturbative origin.
+The independent predictions of the masses and relative coupling strengths from the non-diagonal and the two diagonal GSRs are remarkably consistent with a scenario of two states with masses of approximately $ 1\;{\rm GeV}$ and $1.4\;{\rm GeV}$ that couple to significant mixtures of quark and gluonic currents.
+The mixing is nearly maximal with the heavier mixed state having a slightly larger coupling to gluonic currents than the lighter state.